Toledo777/Coding-League/retrospective.md

 ## What went well
 - Robert:
     - Having google authentication functional
+    - Apply compression and caching for API data
 - Gabriel:
     - Working with Alex (and towards the end, Noah) on the search page
     - Populating the tags multi-select element with all possible tags + filtering posts in realtime on tag selection